iwmspy/SVR-PK/README.md

 python reactant_screening_TS.py -c [your_config_file].json
 ```
 You can use the same `json` file used in our method for configuration.
-For example, :bug: :exclamation:
+For example,
 ```bash
 python reactant_screening_TS.py -c config/chembl_config_for_screening_1k.json
 ```
-The screened results are also stored in `SVR-PK/outputs/reactant_combination_level1_augmented_10000_rc1000` :bug: :exclamation:
+The screened results are also stored in `SVR-PK/outputs/reactant_combination_level1_augmented_10000_rc1000`

 In each subfolder, you can find these files:
 - `ts_results.csv`: `n_samples` of Thompson sampling results